Enhanced system efficiency and speed

 The neuland PIM workshop - analysis at eye level

-Do the data streams in your PIM system support the entire product range and all areas of your organization? neuland has a wealth of experience in making PIM systems of large e-commerce retailers more efficient.
-Our offer: In a joint workshop, we look at your goals and how these can be achieved efficiently and sustainably.
+Do data streams in your PIM system support the entire product range and all areas of your organization? neuland has extensive experience in enhancing the performance of PIM systems for large e-commerce retailers.
+Our offering: In a joint workshop, we take a closer look at your goals and explore how these can be achieved efficiently and sustainably.

-In order to optimally map the requirements of large and diverse product ranges for all areas of the company - including sales - it is helpful to make adjustments to the PIM system.
-We know the possibilities and support you in optimizing your systems to meet your requirements.
+To accurately meet the requirements of large and diverse product assortments across all areas of your organization - including sales - targeted adaptions within your PIM system can be highly beneficial.
+We understand the possibilities and support you in optimizing your systems to match your specific needs.

 Your contact person Steven Tönsing IT Architect Contact us